Stroke & Vascular Disorders

 Risk factors associated with left heart catheterization.

-Risk factors of CNS complication.
-Risk factors include female sex, peripheral vascular disease, left ventricular hypertrophy, severe coronary disease, poor left ventricular ejection fraction, concomitant peripheral vascular disease, performance of percutaneous coronary intervention, longer fluoroscopy times, and protruding aortic atheromas (129; 68; 110).
-Lack of aspirin prior to percutaneous coronary intervention has been associated with increased risk of in-hospital mortality and stroke (61).
+Risk factors of CNS complications.
+Risk factors include female sex, peripheral vascular disease, left ventricular hypertrophy, severe coronary disease, poor left ventricular ejection fraction, concomitant peripheral vascular disease, percutaneous coronary intervention, longer fluoroscopy times, and protruding aortic atheroma (175; 96; 149).
+Aspirin administration before percutaneous coronary intervention has been associated with decreased risk of in-hospital mortality and stroke (86).

-Risk factors of peripheral nervous system complication.
+Risk factors of peripheral nervous system complications.
 Thrombocytopenia, female sex, and excessive anticoagulation (aPTT > 150 seconds) are strong predictors of retroperitoneal hemorrhage.
-There is no strong correlation between the size of hematoma and the severity of the sensory or motor deficits.
+However, there is no strong correlation between the hematoma size and the severity of neurologic deficits.
 Most patients are treated by transfusion alone (an average of 4 units).
-Urgent surgery is needed if hypotension is refractory to fluid administration (62).
-Neurologic complications during intra-aortic balloon pump include peripheral nerve injuries and rarely paraplegia related to spinal cord infarction (08).
+Urgent surgery is needed if hypotension is refractory to fluid administration (87).
+Neurologic complications during intra-aortic balloon pump include peripheral nerve injuries and, rarely, paraplegia related to spinal cord infarction (11).

-Perioperative neurologic dysfunction following cardiac catheterization and surgery are generally due to surgical and catheter manipulations.
-However, other nonsurgical factors such as drugs, infection, posttransplantation lymphoproliferative disorders, and metabolic derangements may also play a role, particularly in cardiac transplantation patients.
+Perioperative neurologic dysfunction following cardiac catheterization and surgery is generally due to surgical and catheter manipulations.
+However, other nonsurgical factors such as drugs, infection, lymphoproliferative disorders, and metabolic derangements may also play a role, particularly in cardiac transplantation patients.

 The key tests used in patients who experience complications following cardiac procedures are: